- Purchase the complete Expat Arrivals Paris Guide (PDF)

 Croissy-sur-Seine

-Croissy-sur-Seine is a historic and scenic town 10km to the west of Paris, that has easy access to the city, while also offering more affordable housing.
+Croissy-sur-Seine is a historic and scenic town 6 miles (10km) to the west of Paris.
+It affords easy access to the city while also offering more affordable housing.
 The excellent RER A train line gets passengers into the city centre in just twenty minutes, and to La Défense in less.
-There is a large English-speaking community and the British School of Paris makes this pleasant suburb particularly popular with British expats.
-The pretty town centre retains many of its old buildings, including a chateau, and there are several parks, many along the Seine.
+There is a large English-speaking community, and the British School of Paris makes this pleasant suburb particularly popular with British expats.
+The pretty town centre retains many of its old buildings, including a château, and there are several parks, many along the Seine.

 Saint-Germain-en-Laye

-Saint-Germain-en-Laye is situated in the western suburbs of Paris, in the department of Yvelines, 19 km from the city centre, and just 30 minutes away by train.
-This historic town is still dominated by the chateau which was the birthplace of kings of France until Louis XIV moved the royal court to the newly built Versailles.
+Saint-Germain-en-Laye is situated in the western suburbs of Paris, in the department of Yvelines, 12 miles (19km) from the city centre, and just 30 minutes away by train.
+This historic town is still dominated by the château, which was the birthplace of kings of France until Louis XIV moved the royal court to the newly built Versailles.
 The town centre is largely pedestrianised and is packed with interesting boutiques and fantastic restaurants.
-With the nearby parks and forests, there is loads to do with children.
+With the nearby parks and forests, there are loads of things to do for families with children.

-Expats can choose to live in a charming house with garden in a residential neighborhood or in a beautiful apartment in the centre.
+Expats can choose to live in a charming house with a garden in a residential neighbourhood or in a beautiful apartment in the centre.
 Rental prices in Saint-Germain-en-Laye are well above the average for Yvelines, but compared to the centre of Paris they are very affordable.
 The best time to look for a rental property is in April and May, when many families give their notice ahead of the new school year.

-Many expat families choose to live here due to the proximity of the Lycée International de Saint-Germain-en-Laye, which is a public school that offers a unique bilingual education system that has programs for native speakers in 14 nationalities, including American and British sections.
-The nearby suburb of Maisons-Laffitte is home to the Ermitage International School of France, which offers a fully bilingual French/English program from pre-school through to high school.
+Many expat families choose to live here due to the proximity of the Lycée International de Saint-Germain-en-Laye, which is a public school that offers a unique bilingual education system that has programmes for native speakers in 14 nationalities, including American and British sections.
+The nearby suburb of Maisons-Laffitte is home to the Ermitage International School of France, which offers a fully bilingual French/English program from preschool through to high school.
 It follows the French curriculum and also has an English IB program.
 The nearby Forest International School offers education that is inspired by the Waldorf-Steiner and Montessori systems.
 The British School is situated in Croissy-sur-Seine, which is a relatively short drive away.

 Further reading